Taxation of the digital economy

 Tax professionals across our global network of EY firms can help your business navigate and thrive in the changing digital tax landscape.

-EY teams are working across all the tax services including core international, indirect, global compliance and reporting, and tax policy.
-With people in all impacted jurisdictions, EY’s team assists clients with the following:
+EY has assembled a team working across the core international, indirect, global compliance and reporting, and tax policy practices.
+With people in all key jurisdictions, EY’s team assists clients with the following:

-- Discerning, interpreting and applying a broad range of digital taxes (both direct and indirect) that are relevant to their technology and digital supply chains, including assessing whether exceptions may apply.
+- Identifying, interpreting and applying a broad range of digital taxes (both direct and indirect) that are relevant to their technology and digital supply chains, including assessing whether exceptions may apply.

-- Assisting clients interpret and apply the administrative application of the new laws.
+- Assisting clients interpret and apply the administrative requirements under the new laws.